What Is Measure Tape?

 They are a common measuring tool used in both professional trades and simply around the home.

-The Measure tape is marked with a different unit such as centimetres, inches and feet.
+Marking On Measuring Tape: The Measure tape is marked with a different unit such as centimeters, inches and feet.

-Everyone should learn to use a measuring tape because sometimes we need to measure.
+Everyone should know how to read measuring tape because sometimes we need to measure.
 That’s why it’s so important to learn how to measure with a measuring tape.

 First, we will see how the marking is done on measuring tape,